 Discovering a save point, Kyle and I naturally couldn’t resist the opportunity to run a few missions for the company that had betrayed us, all while Cloud bleeds out.
 We’re the heroes.
 One of the strangest missions was brand new, and I had been wondering about it from the beginning of the game: you see, all this time, the Basic Training section has been missing not just one but several side-missions.
 “What are these?”
 I had asked Kyle, too curious to care about spoilers as we reached the 70% mark and still hadn’t unlocked the majority of “Basic Training!”
 “Do we have to learn the controls to a vehicle or another character or something at the ass-end of the game?”
 It turned out that Kyle didn’t remember what the side-missions were either, and we only discovered what this “Basic Training” was supposed to be at this point in the game, when it was unlocked: mass, simulated battles against basic Shinra grunts.
 Not entirely sure why they were only unlocked now when they probably could have been unlocked one or two of them earlier in the game with no consequence.

-Continuing to have the peripheral vision of a blind rhinoceros, Zack drags Cloud down to the centre of Nibelheim only to discover well after arriving that the town is completely intact!
+Continuing to have the peripheral vision of a blind cyclops, Zack drags Cloud down to the centre of Nibelheim only to discover well after arriving that the town is completely intact!
 Zack points out that this is impossible, but before he can come to terms with it, a bunch of Shinra grunts charge in, saying that “the professor’s test samples are escaping!”
 Okay, so all of these grunts know these two by sight or something?
 And yet they don’t know Zack as a major Shinra celebrity?

 At this point, Zack enters into open rebellion against the company, slaughtering a number of relatively innocent footsoldiers.
-I’ve said it before, and I’ll probably keep saying it from here till the franchise ends, but Square Enix just doesn’t think of minor enemies as people.
+I’ve said it before, and I’ll probably keep having to say it from here till the franchise ends, but Square Enix just doesn’t think of minor enemies as people.
 One of the guards starts dragging Cloud away, and you for whatever reason aren’t allowed to attack this person.
 Instead, you have to break up the fight, then approach the grunt, then break up another fight, then approach the grunt again… Also, while I can’t be certain thanks to a misplaced note, I think this was the fight where Tseng showed up on the DMW and he essentially helped us to betray the company with his DMW helicopter attack.
 This game is just full of systems you just aren’t supposed to question.

 After this series of fights is over, Zack remarks how he’s feeling weak, even having trouble against “these guys.”
 Ah yes, let’s top this all off by insulting the dead, that’s the ticket.
 Zack decides that he needs to regroup at the mansion, which means he essentially has to drag Cloud all the way back that he already come.
-After this, Zack decides that Cloud isn’t going to get any better if he’s wearing “mako infused clothes” and goes off into the mansion to find some (Zack does nothing for his own clothes – mind that while Hojo said that Zack’s immune, he’s still carrying Cloud from place to place).
+After this, Zack decides that Cloud isn’t going to get any better if he’s wearing “mako infused clothes” and goes off into the mansion to find some (Zack does nothing for his own clothes.
+Mind that while Hojo said that Zack’s immune, he’s still carrying Cloud from place to place).
 “New clothes are important, buddy!
 First priority stuff!
 After dragging you there and back, that is.
 Anyway I’m off to the crypt full of dead things.”

 Ugh, this section goes on far too long, is this really so important that we had to play it out?
 Zack locates a SOLDIER first class uniform that’s lying around and decides to put Cloud in it.
 And while I can’t really elaborate, given the level of spoilers, I will say this: I was familiar enough with the opening hours of FFVII from cultural osmosis to have started to work out just what exact bullshit Crisis Core was trying to pull in front of our eyes.
-I still can’t believe this is the real plot, even writing this after completing the Compilation.
+I still can’t believe this is the real plot, even editing this after completing the Compilation.
 And it’s not just the way they’re doing a contrived setup for FFVII, there are other levels of silliness to this that are immediately relevant as well!
 As Kyle pointed out, for example, this plan is even stupider because Zack thinks it’s a good idea to do this while Cloud is under mental duress, while they’re wanted by the state, and he’s putting on their rare, highly unique yet definitely identifiable uniforms…

 After changing Cloud’s clothes, Zack discovers Aerith’s list of wishes in his pocket, somehow not destroyed by travel, combats, or his time in the tube full of fluid.
 He looks at it, and discovers that it’s actually a note saying that she condensed her many wishes down into one: “I want to spend more time with you.”
 That’s super sweet, and it’s not particularly surprising that Zack develops an urge to go back to Midgar to see his girlfriend.
 What is surprised is when he starts talking to Cloud, asking him if he wants to go to Midgar too.
 “Hey comatose best buddy friend, want to go to the place that’s hunting us down?”
 Kyle and I had to keep taking pauses because we were laughing so hard.
 This is fucking Weekend at Bernie’s!